 The TESOL teacher certification program at Seton Hall University provides individuals with the knowledge, skills, and dispositions to serve English Language Learners (ELLs) in K-12 academic settings.
-The program consists of 15 semester credits offered in a hybrid format (in-person/on-line) for maximum convenience.
+The program consists of 15 semester credits offered in a distance learning format for maximum convenience.
 The program sequence is an ideal pathway to an additional instructional certificate for practicing teachers.
 For those who do not hold a standard or provisional NJ instructional certificate, they may pursue the ESL 15-credit sequence as part of the Seton Hall CEAS program.

 - An efficient, 15-credit pathway for NJ classroom teachers to an additional endorsement in K-12 ESL.